mr309/MGSR-TeamUp/notes/manmaru.md

 # The Manmmaru Memo
 Tips and tactics I use when playing MGSR
-* Note that everything here is geared towards power 3-bar characters (Bowser, Wiggler, Wario, Rosalina)
+* Note that everything here is geared towards power 3-bar characters (Bowser, Wiggler, Wario, Rosalina) and playing the game using Imperial measurements like yards and MPH for wind (not metric system)
 * My style of play is largely math/calcuation based, especially on approaches and putting
-* I feel this style of play is more able to be replicate, especially in high stakes matches, than tactics that are based on "feel"
+* I feel this style of play is more reliable to replicate, especially when under pressure, than tactics that are based on "feel"
 * Only use D-Pad for shaping unless doing a diagonal shape (can switch to analog for diagonal)

 Please feel free to try out these methods